yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 {{< header Level="2" >}}Explore YugabyteDB UI{{< /header >}}

-When you start a node with the **yugabyted** tool, the tool also spins up a YugabyteDB UI process that listens on port `15433`.
-You can connect to the UI from a browser to explore various cluster metrics and parameters.

-Go the UI's main dashboard by opening this address from your browser: <http://localhost:15433/>
+Starting a node with the **yugabyted** tool also activates a YugabyteDB UI process, accessible on port `15433`.
+To explore various cluster metrics and parameters, connect to the UI from your browser: <http://localhost:15433/>

 ![YugabyteDB UI Main Dashboard](/images/tutorials/build-and-learn/chapter2-yugabytedb-ui-main-dashboard.png)

-Presently, the dashboard shows that there is only one YugabyteDB node in the cluster and that the **replication factor** is set to `1`.
-It means that as of now your YugabyteDB database instance is not much different from the PostgreSQL container started in chapter 1.
-However, you can easily turn YugabyteDB into a truly distributed and fault-tolerant database by adding additional nodes to the cluster.
+Currently, the dashboard indicates that the cluster has only one YugabyteDB node, with the replication factor set to `1`.
+This setup means your YugabyteDB database instance, at this point, isn't significantly different from the PostgreSQL container started in Chapter 1.
+However, by adding more nodes to the cluster, you can transform YugabyteDB into a fully distributed and fault-tolerant database.

 {{< header Level="2" >}}Scale the Cluster{{< /header >}}